 How Staffing Firms Can Boost ROI with Strategic VMS Support

-The challenges of implementing a Vendor Management System primarily stem from one key factor: the system limits the contact between the hiring manager and account manager.
+The challenges of staffing for a VMS client primarily stem from one key factor: the system limits the contact between the hiring manager and account manager.
 With this diminished relationship, the account manager and recruitment team end up with less information to work with in regards to the intangible qualities of the open position, work environment and company culture.

-This limited comprehension can often result in mismatches between potential candidates and the client company.
-Consequently, this lower quality of candidate can lead to a reduced ratio of submission-to-hire, lower margins, and decreased ROI.
-These challenges combine to make yet another potential problem: hiring and training recruiters who are actually willing to work within VMS parameters.
+This limited communication can result in mismatches between potential candidates and the client company.
+Consequently, this lower quality of candidate can lead to a reduced ratio of submission-to-hire, lower margins, and a poor scorecard performance.
+These challenges are then compounded by another frequent concern: hiring and training recruiters who are actually willing to work within VMS parameters.

 If these challenges seem too numerous and troublesome to surmount, you’ll be relieved to hear that there is a solution.

-A VMS support partner can help you combine the economic advantages of a VMS with the competitive edge you need to stay successful in your industry.
-This is a support team that knows VMS processes inside out.
-The most important benefit is that they can scale efforts according to the evolving client demand.
+A VMS support partner brings together expertise in the unique demands of a VMS client, and the economic advantages of offshore recruiting support.
+This is a support team that knows VMS processes inside & out, and is able to scale efforts as req volume increases.
 This is key to maximizing efficiency and achieving positive ROI.

-Using a VMS support team will help overcome many of the challenges of implementing a VMS.
-Working round the clock, they can ensure improved turnaround time and optimized workflow processes – a combination that ensures a quality of candidate that aligns with your firm.
+By using remote recruiters trained specifically on VMS recruiting, you can ensure improved turnaround time and optimized workflow processes – a combination that ensures a quality of candidate that aligns with your firm.

 Ultimately, a support team allows you to improve metrics and scorecard performance in order to achieve preferred vendor status.